 Opioid anti-diarrheal - Loperamide (Imodium®), diphenoxylate (Lomotil®), eluxadoline (Viberzi®).

 Bile salt resins - Cholestyramine (Olestyr®), colestipil (Colestid®), colesevelam (LodalisTM).

 Talk to your healthcare provider before starting any prescribed or over-the-counter medications for the treatment of diarrhea.

 When you are having diarrhea, make sure to drink a lot of water and electrolytes to replace the lost fluid.
 You may also want to consider drinking an oral rehydration solution to help replenish any lost sugars and salts.

 These solutions include three main ingredients: water, electrolytes or ‘salts’ which are chemicals your body needs to function normally, and carbohydrates, usually in the form of sugar.
 Packets of oral rehydration salts are available in pharmacies in most countries.

 Signs of dehydration include thirst, less frequent urination, dry skin, persistent fatigue, light headedness, and dark-coloured urine.

 Many people with Crohn's or colitis experience an urgency to have a bowel movement that arises frequently during the day.
-People colitis may also an extremely urgent need to expel feces, and yet, when they try to this this, they discover that they only have a small amount to pass.
-This is also known as "false urges", and is due to inflammation of the rectum.
+People with colitis may also an extremely urgent need to expel feces, and yet, when they try to do so, they find out that they only have a small amount to pass.
+This is also known as "false urges" and is due to inflammation of the rectum.